escherina/rve.com-docker/jekyll-app/_posts/2016-11-27-using-create-react-app-with-sass.md

 README.md
 ```

-**N.B.** You can name `index.scss` something else, but then you would need to specify the input and output files in your Sass commands as (for example) `main.scss` and `index.css`, rather than just the input and output directories as I've done.
+**N.B.** You can name `index.scss` something else, but then you would need to specify the input and output files in your Sass commands as (for example) `main.scss` and `index.css`, rather than just specifying the input and output directories as I've done.

 ### 3. Scripts